terrapower/armi/doc/tutorials/making_your_first_app.rst

 to proceed.

 .. tip:: If you are having trouble getting it installed, see :ref:`getting-help`.
 You may
-    need to ensure your ``PYTHON_PATH`` variable includes the armi installation directory.
+    need to ensure your ``PYTHONPATH`` variable includes the armi installation directory.

 .. note:: This tutorial is a companion for the :doc:`/developer/making_armi_based_apps`
     developer documentation.